haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 - How much time do you have left?
 - What's been your favorite place?

-The questions quickly got boring.
-Not that they are boring questions.
+The questions quickly got annoying.
+Not that they are annoying questions.
 I'm usually quite interested in the answers.
 But when you make your way through the list and have nothing else to talk about...that's annoying.

 I began to avoid people.
 Only perking up and talking people's ears off when I overheard something of interest.
 I built a routine outside of the traveller sphere.